Contract Academic Staff; Improvisation; Co-Director, Improvisation Concerts Ensemble

 Ph.D.
 (Music Performance), York University, in progress

-Kathryn regularly works with young composers and improvisers.
-She is currently the co-Director of ICE (Improvisation Concerts Ensemble) at Wilfrid Laurier University, the bass clarinet instructor at the University of Waterloo, the Artistic Director of the improvisational concert series, MIX, and the Associate Director of the East-West Music Series based at Conrad Grebel University College.
+Kathryn is heavily involved in both educational and creative work.
+She is currently the Interim Artistic Director of NUMUS concerts, the co- Director of ICE (Improvisation Concerts Ensemble) at Wilfrid Laurier University, and the bass clarinet instructor at the University of Waterloo.
 As an enthusiast of improvisation in the classroom and bass clarinet repertoire, she has guest lectured in university classes and conducted workshops across Canada for both teachers and students.
+Additionally, Kathryn has been a guest speaker at various conferences such as the 2013 Summit on Improvisation Pedagogy and Community Impact in Guelph, and upcoming events such as the 2014 McGill University Music Graduate Symposium, and the 2014 International Society for Improvised Music Conference in New York City.

-In 2004 Kathryn founded Canada’s first bass clarinet duo, Bass Impact with fellow bass clarinettist, Tilly Kooyman.
+In 2004 Kathryn founded Canada’s first bass clarinet duo, Bass Impact, with fellow bass clarinetist, Tilly Kooyman.
 Bass Impact had the honour of representing Canada and performing a recital of Canadian compositions at the 2005 World Bass Clarinet Convention in Rotterdam, The Netherlands.
-In 2006 she co-founded the Kitchener-Waterloo Improvisers Collective (KWIC).
-KWIC’s mandate was to promote improvising musicians, and the improvised music scene in the Kitchener-Waterloo area.
-KWIC created a concert series of improvised music and brought in several world-renowned musicians to host workshops.

-Currently, Kathryn performs as a soloist and in a number of ensembles that specialize in new music and free improvisation such as Digital Prowess, Edges, and Stealth; her duo with famed percussionist Richard Burrows.
+Currently, Kathryn performs as a soloist and in a number of ensembles that specialize in new music and free improvisation such as In Orbit, Edges, and Stealth; her duo with famed TorQ percussionist, Richard Burrows.
 She was a 2008 KW Arts Awards nominee in the music category and a 2010 nominee for KW Oktoberfest Woman of the Year in the “arts and culture” category.

-Kathryn’s debut CD, “Open”, was released in September 2010 and was made possible by a grant from the Region of Waterloo Arts Fund.
+Kathryn’s debut CD “Open” was released in September, 2010 and was made possible by a grant from the Region of Waterloo Arts Fund.
 Her music has been featured on CBC radio 2, CISM in Montréal, CJSW in Calgary, CKMS in Waterloo, and on TienCC in The Netherlands.
 In the fall of 2011, Kathryn completed a Fall Creative Residency at the prestigious Banff Centre for the Arts and she is currently pursuing her PhD at York University under the supervision of Casey Sokol.
+Kathryn’s research interests include improvisation pedagogy and the use of free improvisation as therapy for musicians with various anxieties.